 Cured-in-place piping (CIPP) is one of many trenchless methods to complete repairs on aging or damaged pipelines.
-Used for rehabilitating storm drains, sanitary sewers and some types of pressure pipelines, CIPP is essentially felt tubing usually made of fiberglass cloth or polyester that’s been saturated in resin.
-This liner forms a close bond to the original pipe and acts a shield against leaking, intrusive roots, normal wear-and-tear and other common forms of damage common to underground pipelines.
+Used for rehabilitating storm drains, sanitary sewers, and some types of pressure pipelines, CIPP is essentially felt tubing usually made of fiberglass cloth or polyester that’s been saturated in resin.
+This liner forms a close bond to the original pipe and acts as a shield against leaking, intrusive roots, normal wear-and-tear, and other common forms of damage common to underground pipelines.

 Applicable to pipes between 2” and 12” in diameter, CIPP is much less destructive than replacing entire pipelines and also provides extra support for weakened joints by restoring the structural integrity of the pipe as a whole.